Eric Staal: Carolina Hurricanes (2003–2016)

 shorthanded goals (7) in a season, and was also called for the AHL All Star Classic.

 Staal with the Hurricanes in 2011.

 In the 2005–06 season, Staal scored a career-high 100 points during the regular season and was named NHL Offensive Player of the Week of October 23–30, 2005, the same week in which he scored his first career hat-trick, coming against the Philadelphia Flyers.
 He then led the Hurricanes in points during the 2006 Stanley Cup playoffs with 28 as they won the Stanley Cup.
 After the season, Staal finished fourth in voting for the Hart Memorial Trophy, awarded to the NHL's most valuable player (MVP).
 Following the successful season, on July 1, 2006, Staal signed a three-year, $13.5 million contract extension with the Hurricanes.

 Staal made his first All-Star Game appearance in 2007 All-Star Game in Dallas, where he scored the Eastern Conference's third goal.
 His overall production dipped from the previous season, recording just 70 points.

 On January 27, 2008, at the 2008 NHL All-Star Game in Atlanta, Staal recorded two goals and an assist.
 He was also awarded the MVP award for the event.

 On September 11, 2008, Staal signed a seven-year, $57.75 million extension with the Hurricanes, which was to begin in the 2009–10 season.
 Staal was slated to become a restricted free agent on July 1, 2009, but signed despite having one year at $5 million remaining on his former contract.

-On April 28, 2009, Staal capped an improbable comeback by scoring the series-winning goal with 31.7 seconds remaining in Game 7 of Carolina's first-round series of the 2009 playoffs against the New Jersey Devils.
+On April 28, 2009, Staal capped an improbable comeback by scoring the series-winning goal with 31.7 seconds remaining in game seven of Carolina's first-round series of the 2009 playoffs against the New Jersey Devils.
 His game-winning goal led to the comeback victory being nicknamed “"Shock at the Rock".
-The Hurricanes went as far as the Eastern Conference Finals, ultimately losing to the eventual Stanley Cup champions, the Pittsburgh Penguins.
+The Hurricanes went as far as the Eastern Conference Final, ultimately losing to the eventual Stanley Cup champions, the Pittsburgh Penguins.

 On May 8, 2009, Staal scored twice to earn 40 career post-season points, eclipsing Ron Francis' franchise mark of 39.

 Staal in warm-ups for the Hurricanes in 2013.

 On January 20, 2010, Staal was named team captain, replacing Rod Brind'Amour, who was named an alternate captain.
 Staal became the fifth captain since the team relocated to the city of Raleigh, North Carolina, from Hartford.

 On January 18, 2011, Staal was named one of two team captains for 2011 NHL All-Star Game, held in the Hurricanes' home city of Raleigh.
 In the Game, Team Staal fell 10–11 to Team Lidstrom, captained by the Detroit Red Wings' Nicklas Lidström.